mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 - read and write shared data of this session;
 - terminate this session.

-Starting from v.1.1 the ActiveSession library supports multiple simultaneous active session associated with a single ASP.NET Core session.
+Starting from v.1.1 the ActiveSession library supports multiple simultaneous active sessions associated with a single ASP.NET Core session, or, starting from version 1.2 - a single session group.
 Each such an active session is represented by its own active session object.
 These objects are distinguished by active session identifier suffixes assigned to them.
 Scopes of these active sessions are determined by ActiveSession library infrastructure, based the library setup during application startup, as described in the documentation.

 ### ActiveSession library infrastructure